Lifetime Achievement Award

 To be awarded to an individual who has clearly demonstrated their commitment to the industry during their career.
 This person should be a true champion of UK or Irish commercial fishing, whether locally, regionally or nationally.

-Note that the result of this category will not be determined by public voting.
+This category will not be determined by public voting.
 Instead it will be determined by a panel of judges drawn from the fishing industry, using all supporting evidence provided through the nomination process.

 Andrew Bremner has been widely recognised as a leading seine-net skipper for nearly 40 years, during which time he has been a constant advocate for the Scottish fishing industry, taking every opportunity support local processors.
 Having quickly showed his potential as a young skipper, Andrew’s capabilities in the wheelhouse led to his family building two new seine-net boats in 1979 and 1983.
 The consistent success of these vessels led to Andrew taking delivery of the new Boy Andrew earlier this year.
 This decision was motivated by a strong desire to provide his young crew with opportunities, to support the local fishing infrastructure in Caithness, and the fact that he still enjoys fishing.
 During his long career Andrew has encountered difficult periods due to changes in fishing opportunities, but has always maintained a positive and encouraging attitude.